Timiz0r/monja/CONTRIBUTING.md

     and they can be referenced from the usual `monja-dir.toml` in `$HOME/.config/monja`
 * Custom `--interactive`
   * Currently has a hard dependency on `fzf`.
+* Maintain comments when (de)serializing configs
+  * Presumably need custom serialization logic to store the inner structure of the config somewhere.
+Low pri.
+* A command to modify a set's shortcut.
+  * Aka want to use a parent dir (or no dir) for the shortcut.
+This requires creating new folders.

 The thoughts on these should eventually make it to an issue somewhere.